 1) Contributing towards defusing existing conflicts.

 The last few months have seen a further aggravation of violent conflicts, which have already resulted in numerous victims, displacements and destruction.
 The Austrian Chairmanship will therefore place a major focus on addressing and countering these developments.

 2) Joining forces in fighting radicalization and violent extremism.

 The increasing threat to domestic security posed by radicalization of mainly young people and resulting in terrorism represents an imminent risk to the entire OSCE area.
 The Austrian Chairmanship will therefore place a major focus on countering these tendencies.

 3) Re-establishing trust and confidence.

-The increasing loss of trust between OSCE participating States as well as citizens’ continuing loss of confidence in governmental institutions and organizations mandated with safeguarding peace and our shared values, needs to be critically examined.
-Building on the valuable work of the prior Chairmanships and in close coordination with our German and Italian partners in the OSCE Troika, the Austrian Chairmanship will therefore foster common action to renew with confidence building.
+The increasing loss of trust between states as well as citizens’ continuing loss of confidence in governmental institutions and organisations mandated with safeguarding peace and our shared values, needs to be critically examined.
+The Austrian Chairmanship will therefore place a major focus on taking relevant action and on launching the necessary initiatives aimed at facilitating confidence building.

 Similar to the cohesive programme of the Austrian OSCE Chairmanship, the activities launched by the Chair cannot be considered in an isolated manner but need to be placed in the context of ensuring continuity in view of chairs that are held for one calendar year.
 The Austrian Chairmanship programme acts as the common thread linking the Ministerial Council in Hamburg in December 2016 to the Ministerial Council in Vienna in December 2017 and thus ensuring sustainability of the OSCE’s activities.